jbiatek/BSGRulebook/rulebook.md

  |     Yes       |    7    |      2       |        10         |

 - Add one more "Not a Cylon" card for each of these that are true:
-    - Sharon "Boomer" Valerii was chosen by a player
+    1. Sharon "Boomer" Valerii was chosen by a player
-    - Gaius Baltar (the political leader version with "Coward") was chosen by a player
+    2. Gaius Baltar (the political leader version with "Coward") was chosen by a player
-    - The Exodus expansion has been included with its "extra card style" Loyalty deck
+    3. The Exodus expansion has been included with its "extra card style" Loyalty deck
 - If playing with Daybreak:
      - With a Cylon Leader *and* 5 or 7 total players: add The Mutineer card to the Loyalty deck.
      - With *no* Cylon Leader, *and* 4 or 6 total players: add The Mutineer card *and* another "Not a Cylon" card to the Loyalty deck.
-- If playing with 4 or 6 players, without Daybreak, and no Cylon Leaders, do one of these:
+- If playing with 4 or 6 players, without Daybreak, and no Cylon Leaders, do *one* of these:
      - Get the "You Are a Sympathizer" card, but don't add it to the Loyalty deck yet.
 Only add it after the first round of Loyalty cards go out.
      - Get the "You Are a Sympathetic Cylon" card and the "Sympathetic Agenda" cards (they have Caprica Six on the back), but don't add anything to the Loyalty Deck yet.
 Only add it after the first round of Loyalty cards go out.
      - Play with the rules from the "No Sympathizer" variant.
 See the "House Rules" section at the end of this rulebook for more information.
-- Keep the "Not a Cylon" deck around, separate from the actual Loyalty deck.
+- Keep the "Not a Cylon" deck, taking care to keep it separate from the actual Loyalty deck.
 It might be used later to add more cards to the Loyalty deck.
 The unused cards from the "Cylon" deck are removed from the game without revealing them.

 The Loyalty deck is now finally complete.
 Shuffle it and distribute 1 card to every player unless otherwise specified.
 Cylon Leaders do not get any Loyalty cards.
 After the first round is dealt, add the Sympathizer card to the deck if it was indicated.